Sister Patricia Shaffer

 Faculty member at San Diego College for Women and USD from 1959-1999

 She was born in Los Angeles, CA, in 1928, the oldest of five children, and grew up there in L.A. in a middle class family.
 Holidays were spent either at the beach or at Griffith Park.
 At age 15 she began work in a cookie factory in Glendale, CA. Then her family moved to a ranch near Sacramento where she learned to harvest fruit and to drive a truck.
 She attended Catholic schools all of her life and in her junior year of college at San Francisco College for Women she decided to enter the convent (Society of the Sacred Heart).
 She completed her noviceship in Albany, NY, made her first vows and returned to San Francisco to complete her college degree.
 She taught primarily high school for 5 years at the Sacred Heart School in Menlo Park, CA. In February, 1957, she went to Rome to prepare for her final vows made in July, and returned to Menlo Park, CA, where she studied at Stanford University.
 In September, 1959, she joined the faculty at San Diego College for Women.
 Except for a 3-year leave of absence to complete her doctoral degree and a few sabbaticals she has taught primarily in the Department of Chemistry until her retirement in 1999.
-Since that time she has completed her biochemical research and still volunteers at USD.

 B.A.
 Natural Sciences, San Francisco College for Women, 1952